MasterOfBinary/devtools/README.md

 workflow and it's better to customize your own environment.

 I've used devtools on Ubuntu and ArchLinux, and will likely do so in Mac OS X in the future.
-It may work for other Linux distros as well, but I haven't tested it and may never do so.
+It may work for other Linux distros as well, but I haven't tested it and have no plans to do so.

+Currently the following tools are setup:

+* `zsh` with `oh-my-zsh` and the `powerline10k` theme.
+* `vim` with `gruvbox` theme and support for Golang.
+* `screen` with some basic changes to its look.

+I will probably add more in the future, like Go or Docker.

 ## Install

-First, make sure to install the following using your OS's package manager:
+First, make sure to install the following packages using your OS's package manager:

 * `screen`
 * `unzip`